Among Us 3D

-Among Us 3D is a social deduction video game developed by Schell Games, Innersloth, and Robot Teddy.
-The game is a 3D version of Among Us, initially designed as a virtual reality (VR) game.
-Initially titled Among Us VR, it was published by Innersloth in November 2022 for Quest 2 and Windows via several SteamVR-supported headsets.
+Among Us 3D, formerly known as Among Us VR, is a 2022 social deduction video game developed by Schell Games, Innersloth, and Robot Teddy.
+The game is a 3D version of the 2D Among Us, initially designed as a virtual reality (VR) game.
+It was published by Innersloth in November 2022 for Quest 2 and Windows via several SteamVR-supported headsets.
 A PlayStation 5 version via the PlayStation VR2 was released in December 2023.
-An alternate version lacking VR functionality was launched on May 6, 2025.
+An alternate version without VR functionality was launched on May 6, 2025.

-The gameplay consists of two teams, Crewmates and Impostors.
+Like the 2D Among Us, the gameplay consists of two teams, Crewmates and Impostors.
 The Crewmates' objective is to either complete all of the given tasks on the map or start meetings to vote out Impostors and eliminate them.
 The Impostors' objective is to eliminate Crewmates by killing them.
 Impostors appear identical to Crewmates, so Crewmates must observe behavior from other players to determine who the Impostors are.
 The game ends once either everyone in a team is eliminated or the Crewmates complete all of their tasks.

-The game received mostly positive reviews from critics and has sold over one million copies as of January 24, 2023.
+The game received generally positive reviews from critics and has sold over one million copies as of January 24, 2023.